seanbaxter/DirectXShaderCompiler/docs/LinkTimeOptimization.rst

 Description
 ===========

-LLVM features powerful intermodular optimizations which can be used at link time.
+LLVM37 features powerful intermodular optimizations which can be used at link time.
 Link Time Optimization (LTO) is another name for intermodular optimization when performed during the link stage.
 This document describes the interface and design between the LTO optimizer and the linker.